 “Words have energy and power with the ability to help, to heal, to hinder, to hurt, to harm, to humiliate, and to humble.” — Yehuda Berg

-- Choose a topic that you are interested in or have the know-how.
+- Choose a topic that you are interested in or have know-how.
 It can be anything as long as you manifest excitement and a dose of genuine curiosity.
 Or, on the other hand, you gathered plenty of experience that could be useful for others.

 Define a clear structure to help you keep the red thread:

-→ Intro (the central idea that you will explore in the article),
+- → Intro (the central idea that you will explore in the article),

-→ Main sections (headings and the core message)
+- → Main sections (headings and the core message)

-→ Conclusion (an insight you hope people will react to or sleep on)
+- → Conclusion (an insight you hope people will react to or sleep on)

-Read it out loud and see if it makes sense if you can cut some sidenotes or maybe you can rephrase ideas and make them easier to grasp.
+- Edit what you wrote without mercy and get the garbage out.
+Read it out loud and see if it makes sense if you can cut some sidenotes, or maybe you can rephrase ideas and make them easier to grasp.

+- Ask for a second opinion.
 Give these pieces of content to close friends or family and ask them what made them memorable, touched them and how, and what was hard to understand or to follow.
-Kindly ask them to provide these answers in writing because once they take the time to do that they will accord the necessary time and attention.
+Kindly ask them to provide these answers in writing to help them articulate their thoughts.